 - Make the syllabus accessible: Check out Tulane University’s Accessible Syllabus site.

-- Make the syllabus inclusive: Read this Chronicle of Higher Education blog post.
+- Make the syllabus inclusive: Read this Chronicle of Higher Education blog post, and this article on the Social Justice Syllabus Design Tool.

 What are the Champlain College Syllabus Requirements?